cmccomb/human_regex/README.md

 which signifies an arbitrary expression with no other guarantees than that it is valid regex.
 Any operation that removes guarantees about the actual expression contained within the [`HumanRegex`] struct usually promotes it to this state.

-There are also a state `SymbolClass<T>` signifying that the expression is a matcher for a class of symbols.
+There is also a state `SymbolClass<T>` signifying that the expression is a matcher for a class of symbols.
 The three substates of this are `Standard`, `Custom`, and `ASCII`.
 Standard and ASCII represent built-in symbol class types.
 When these built-in class types get mixed together, such as through use of any of the [`set operations`](logical), they get promoted to the `Custom` subtype.